John McKeithen: Second term as governor

-McKeithen defeated Congressman John Rarick by a wide margin in the 1967 Democratic primary for Governor, and was elected unopposed in the 1968 general election.
-During his second term, a series of articles in Life magazine alleged that he was connected to the New Orleans mafia, though definitive proof did not emerge.
+McKeithen defeated Congressman John Rarick by a wide margin in the 1967 Democratic primary for Governor and was elected unopposed in the 1968 general election.

+During his second term, a series of articles in Life magazine alleged that he was connected to the New Orleans mafia, though he was never charged.
+In 1979 Carlos Marcello was recorded by the FBI venting that although he gave McKeithen $168,000, Louisianan politicians "take your fuckin' money, man, and then they tell you goodbye...I had McKeithen for eight years...then that son of a bitch too scared to talk to me".
+As one of his last acts as governor in 1964, Jimmie Davis approved a plan for the building of a levee at Marcello's property Churchill Farms.
+The contract stipulated that the state would put up $500,000 for its construction.
+In 1967 Davis' successor McKeithen approved the issuance of the check.
+When Life magazine exposed the contract McKeithen denied that he had ever issued a check.
+Previously in 1964 McKeithen had appointed Frances Pecora, wife of Marcello associate Nofio Pecora, as Chairman of the Fire Insurance Rating Division of the Louisiana Insurance Rating Commission.

 Later life and death

+John McKeithen monument in Caldwell Parish, Louisiana.

 After the completion of his second term, McKeithen retired to his farm in Columbia, Louisiana and continued to practice law.
 He managed an oil and gas company and was appointed to the Board of Supervisors of Louisiana State University in 1983.

 McKeithen underwent heart surgery in 1997, after which his health declined.
 On June 4, 1999, McKeithen died at the age of 81 in Columbia.